 With an expected request for approval from the FDA as soon as early 2020, the medication is slated to possibly become the first treatment method to actually reduce the clinical decline of Alzheimer’s.
 Moreover, it will certainly open doors to many other new Alzheimer’s treatment options that impact amyloid beta plaques, connecting with other trials that focus on the immune system, inflammation, blood vessels, and synaptic cell health.
 As searching for the most beneficial management of the disease is a complex endeavor, it’s probable that a mixture of these treatments will be essential, according to Edelmayer.

 The next challenge?
 Convincing the FDA to approve the drug after previous failed trials.
 If approved, aducanumab will first be offered to individuals who had registered in earlier clinical trials, and hopefully, soon accessible to other individuals struggling with the challenges of Alzheimer’s as well.

 When it comes to the nearly six million senior Americans battling Alzheimer’s (and that number is likely to more than double in the next three decades), and the family members who care for them, these latest findings may be life-changing, as there are presently only minimally successful symptom-management medications available.
 Even as we look forward to a cure, we at Continuum, the top-rated providers of at Alzheimer’s care in St. Louis and the surrounding area, are ready to help dementia patients through highly skilled, trained, and experienced caregivers who utilize creative therapeutic approaches that focus on each person’s distinct strengths and making sure each individual is living to the fullest.

-To learn more about exceptional Alzheimer’s care in St. Louis that helps boost quality of life in the comfort of home, get in touch with the dementia care experts at Continuum at (314) 863-9912 and request an in-home consultation or additional useful information.
+To learn more about exceptional help at home for Alzheimer’s St. Louis and the surrounding area trusts to help boost quality of life, get in touch with the dementia care experts at Continuum at (314) 863-9912 and request an in-home consultation or additional useful information.